wvwa25/SWE_Team_5/project/style-guide.md

 # Introduction
  This Guide is built from existing google style guides.
- I will go over parts of them in this guide, however please proceed to the following links if you are in need of a more in-depth summary:
+ Parts of them will be explicitly stated in this guide, however please proceed to the following links if you are in need of a more in-depth explanation:

  * See [here](https://google.github.io/styleguide/csharp-style.html) for the Google C# style guide
  * See [here](https://google.github.io/styleguide/htmlcssguide.html) for the Google HTML/CSS Style Guide